nbogis/Project-5/neighbor_map/README.md

 4- The Show All button shows all the places and markers from the initial list of places when clicked.

-Enoy figuring out interesting locations around Bella Terra !
+Enjoy figuring out interesting locations around Bella Terra !